All about Collin Raye

 Collin Raye has consistently used his stardom to advance social causes.
 Among the organizations he has supported are Boys Town, First Steps, Al-Anon, Special Olympics, Country Cares About AIDS, Catholic Relief Services, Parade of Pennies, Vanderbilt Children’s Hospital, The Tennessee Task Force Against Domestic Violence, The Emily Harrison Foundation, Childhelp USA, Silent Witness National Initiative, Easter Seals, The Life and Hope Network, and Make a Difference Day.
 It came as no surprise when in 2001 at the Country Radio Seminar, Clint Black presented Collin Raye with the organization’s Humanitarian of the Year award in recognition of Collin’s issue-oriented music and his tireless charity work.

 The man who has topped the charts with such great songs as “On the Verge,” “One Boy, One Girl,” “What the Heart Wants,” “Every Second”, “That Was a River”, “Anyone Else”, and “If I were you” continues to touch hearts across the globe in both traditional and new ways .
 Collin Raye’s new outreach is very personal.
 In 2010, after the loss of his precious 10 year old grandchild, Haley, Collin and his daughter Britanny (Haley’s mother) established The Haley Bell Blessed Chair Foundation to honor her memory.
 The Foundation supports and assists families of the cognitively and physically disabled with a primary emphasis on supplying wheelchairs and other necessary medical equipment to elevate the quality of life for the disabled family member in need.
 Collin wrote a very special song for Haley called, “She’s with me”, which carries a powerful message for families of special needs children.
 Additionally, in 2011 Collin released his first inspirational album, His Love Remains, which quickly shot to #1 on Amazon for inspirational and religious music.
+In 2013, Collin released his latest album, “Still on the Line“, which is a tribute album to his longtime friend and country music legend, Glen Campbell, who continues to battle Alzheimer’s Disease.
+The album, featuring Ricky Skaggs and Billy Dean, includes classic Glen Campbell hits.
 Collin continues to perform his traditional country music across America and abroad and has added Christian and Catholic concerts to his tour schedule as well.
-His autobiography, That’s My Story: The Undefeated Life of Collin Raye, is set for release in early 2014.
+His autobiography, A Voice Undefeated, was released April 2014.
 He currently resides in Nashville, TN with his daughter, Britanny and granddaughter, Mattie.